National Lead Poisoning Prevention Week

 - If you use a filter certified to remove lead, don’t forget to read the directions to learn when to change the cartridge.
 Using a filter after it has expired can make it less effective at removing lead.

-- Determine if the pipe that connects your home to the water main (e.g. service line) is made from lead by contacting your water company.
+- Contact your water company to determine if the pipe that connects your home to the water main (called a service line) is made from lead.
+Your area’s water company can also provide information about the lead levels in your system’s drinking water.

 Spread the Word!